jieunboy0516/C89-Compiler/README.md

 # Team042 Compilers Coursework 2023
-The source of the compiler is in the `src/` directory and has been written in C++ using Flex and Bison for the lexing and parsing stage
+The source of the compiler is in the `src/` directory and has been written in C++ using Flex and Bison for the lexing and parsing stage.
+Details of the compiler inlcuding AST nodes are in stored the `include` folder.